driusan/dewm/src/Keyboard.md

 > Window managers should not use DestroyWindow requests on a window that has
 > WM_DELETE_WINDOW in its WM_PROTOCOLS property.

-The most of the text is written from the point of view of what a client (Window) but it's enough to gather that what we should do is:
+Most of the text is written from the point of view of what a client (Window), not the window manager, but it's enough to gather that what we should do is:

 1. Check for the WM_DELETE_WINDOW atom in the WM_PROTOCOLS
 2. Send a WM_DELETE_WINDOW ClientMessage event